 That’s the general idea behind describing software behavior using this language.
 It is commonly referred to as BDD or Behaviour Driven Development.
 Cucumber is able to match (using a RegEx engine) each Gerkin phrase with the respective block of code (step definition) written in any major coding language and execute it.

 Cucumber also supports tags.
 In fact this is one of its strongest features.
 Using tags you can include or exclude various scenarios and come up with custom run configurations based on your current needs.
-More on Cucumber here.
+(You can learn more about Cucumber here.)

 The sole purpose of using JUnit in the above setup is to kickstart Cucumber.
 For that we implemented this minimalistic TestRunner.java class:

-Personally, the main reason to use BDD is to provide across-the-team visibility for testing scenarios.
+Personally, the main reason to use behavior-driven development (BDD) is to provide across-the-team visibility for testing scenarios.
 With the Cucumber framework we are able to describe a user story in plain English.
 Now both technical and non-technical people can easily understand the test case simply by reading .feature files.
-It is no longer exclusively a coding expert’s role to make a list of the currently automated scenarios and compare it with acceprance criterias generated during Sprint Planning meetings.
+It is no longer exclusively a coding expert’s role to make a list of the currently automated scenarios and compare it with acceptance criteria generated during Sprint Planning meetings.
 In fact the these two should match by the end of the Sprint.

 Based on our experiences during client uplifts we have come to the conclusion that it is crucial for the success of the business to drive processes in each team.
 These processes help the team have a better understanding of the committed feature set for each sprint, as well as a methodically selected toolset.
 Using BDD and Bobcat framework allowed us to not only rapidly develop AEM-centric test suites for multiple teams but also provide clarity for both technical and non-technical members.